Bajra Khichdi Recipe

 Prepare The Bajra

-Add ½ cup of whole bajra grains to a bowl and rinse well with water.
+Step 1: Add ยฝ cup of whole bajra grains to a bowl and rinse them well under running water.
 Drain well.

 Rinsing the bajra grains.

-Transfer it to a mixer grinder jar and pulse it to make a coarse powder.
+Step 2: Transfer it to a mixer grinder jar and pulse until coarse powder forms.

 Note – Do not over-grind.
-We are doing this process to remove the husk of the bajra.
+We are doing this process to remove the husk from the bajra and slightly break down the grains.

 Rinsded bajre transferred to a grinder.